byui-cit/wdd131/src/prove/blog-1.md

 			</p>
 		</details>
 <p>
-			Once you have identified your grid container, add the CSS rule to turn on grid for that element and create 3 columns wide enough to fit the text of the links (you may want to refer back to the mockup above)
+			Once you have identified your Grid Container, add the CSS rule to turn on grid for that element and create 3 columns wide enough to fit the text of the links (you may want to refer back to the mockup above)